dgaimpact/dga-platform/00_FOUNDATIONS/governance/business-model.md

 ---

-## 8. WEBSITE ACCESS & VISIBILITY GOVERNANCE
+## 9. WEBSITE ACCESS & VISIBILITY GOVERNANCE

-The DGA website is the **single source of truth** for content visibility, status, and accountability.
+The DGA website is the **single source of truth** for content status, accountability, and visibility through governed execution and consistency, without guaranteeing platform response or outcomes.

 It is:
 - read-only